jvfuzita/jvfuzita/README.md

-- 👋 Hi, I’m @jvfuzita
+- 👋 Hi, I’m João.
-- 👀 I’m interested in learn everything about programming.
+- 👀 I’m interested in getting a job.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C# and Unity.
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on a real project.
-- 📫 How to reach me ...
+- 📫 How to reach me: jvf.uzita@gmail.com

 <!---
 jvfuzita/jvfuzita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.